angular/angular/aio/content/guide/service-worker-config.md

 For example, the string `3d12h` will cache content for up to three and a half days.

 #### `timeout`
 This duration string specifies the network timeout.
-The network timeout is how long the Angular service worker will wait for the network to respond before using a cached response, if configured to do so.
+The network timeout is how long the Angular service worker will wait for the network to respond before using a cached response, if configured to do so. `timeout` is a duration string, using the following unit suffixes:

+* `d`: days
+* `h`: hours
+* `m`: minutes
+* `s`: seconds
+* `u`: milliseconds

+For example, the string `5s30u` will translate to five seconds and 30 milliseconds of network timeout.

 #### `strategy`